chainguard-dev/edu/content/chainguard/administration/custom-idps/okta/index.md

   --name=${NAME}
 ```

 Note the `--default-role` option.
 This defines the default role granted to users registering with this identity provider.
 This example specifies the `viewer` role, but depending on your needs you might choose `editor` or `owner`.
 If you don't include this option, you'll be prompted to specify the role interactively.
-For more information, refer to the [IAM and Security section](/chainguard/chainguard-enforce/authentication/custom-idps/#iam-and-security) of our Introduction to Custom Identity Providers in Chainguard.
+For more information, refer to the [IAM and Security section](/chainguard/chainguard-enforce/authentication/custom-idps/#iam-and-security) of our Introduction to Custom Identity Providers in Chainguard tutorial.

-You can refer to our [Generic Integration Guide](/chainguard/administration/custom-idps/custom-idps/#generic-integration-guide) in our Introduction to Custom Identity Providers for more information about the `chainctl iam identity-provider create` command and its required options.
+You can refer to our [Generic Integration Guide](/chainguard/administration/custom-idps/custom-idps/#generic-integration-guide) in our Introduction to Custom Identity Providers article for more information about the `chainctl iam identity-provider create` command and its required options.